Characters of the Mortal Kombat series: Jacqui Briggs

 Jacqui Briggs is a Special Forces operative who uses a pair of electronic gauntlets as her primary weapon.
-The daughter of Jax, she debuts in Mortal Kombat X as a member of Cassie Cage's unit, with whom she helps defeat the threatening forces of Outworld and the Netherrealm.
+The daughter of Jax and best friend of Cassie Cage, she debuts in Mortal Kombat X as a member of Cassie Cage's unit, with whom she helps defeat the threatening forces of Outworld and the Netherrealm.
 She also becomes the love interest to Takeda.
 In Mortal Kombat 11, Jacqui and the past version of her father are forced to face the present version of Jax when he aligns himself with Kronika.
 After the present version realizes his mistakes, she fights alongside both versions of her father in the battle against Kronika's forces.
+In Mortal Kombat 1, Jacqui is not present in the new timeline as Jax had not married yet, but appears in the final battle as one of Shang Tsung's minions summoned to oppose Liu Kang.